Definition:

 3. Statistical modeling: Use of algorithms and mathematical techniques to create predictive models.

-4. Machine learning: Using algorithms that automatically improve with experience
+4. Machine learning: Using algorithms that automatically improve with experience.

-– Predict future trends and behaviors
+– Predicting future trends and behaviors

 – Identify risks and opportunities

-– Optimize processes and decision making
+– Optimize processes and decision-making.

-– Improve operational and strategic efficiency
+– To improve operational and strategic efficiency.

-Application of Predictive Analysis in E-commerce
+Application of Predictive Analytics in E-commerce

 1. Demand forecast:

-2. Personalization:
+2. Customization:

 – Predicts customer preferences to offer personalized product recommendations.